 There are many various accommodations available on the USVI..
 All three of the main islands have the five star mega resorts/hotels-that are pricey , but with all the amenities.
 Then there are also the small more relatively modest hotels with most amenities, but considerably less expensive.
 And there are guest houses with few amenities, but very nice and very reasonable in price.
 Many of the local workers in the USVI often rent a room in a guest house on a weekly or monthly basis, and many offer bed and breakfast.
 (See the Bed And Breakfast website above) Many visitors, especially those traveling as a large group, will rent a luxury villa or condo.
 It's very nice to rent a furnished condo or villa and be able explore the many sites in your rented jeep.
 And if you need the mega-resort experience, just have lunch at one, bring your beach bag and enjoy their pool and beach bar in a beach chair next to $600 a night tourist.
 Some of the large mega-resorts will actually welcome you as a valued patron.
 Again, its more laid back on the islands.
-And renting a lovely condo or villa you will save you a considerable amount over the cost a luxury hotel resort, including the cost of meals by cooking in your private kitchen in a very nice condo or villa.
+And renting a lovely condo or villa will obviously save one a considerable amount over the cost of a luxury hotel resort, including the expensive travel cost of meals by cooking in your private kitchen in a very nice condo or villa.
 (See Trip Advisor below for a long list of vacation rentals in a wide range of prices)..
 And almost any hotel, condo or quest house on all the islands will have great ocean views from your private balcony..
 And remember to travel like a local and just hop in your rented jeep and beach hop to a new beach every day..
 You will never want to leave the islands..

 ADVICE ON THE MANY BEACHES OF THE US VIRGIN ISLANDS...